BenchRisk/BenchRisk/.github/ISSUE_TEMPLATE/amend-mitigation.md

 ---
-name: Amend Failure Mode
+name: Amend Mitigation
-about: Suggest a change to a current failure mode
+about: Suggest a change to a current mitigation
 title: Ammend Mitigation EXISTING-MITIGATION-NUMBER
 labels: Mitigation
 assignees: smcgregor